 The climb is all there is.
 Sometimes you manage one rung in a day; sometimes one hundred.
 Both count as victories.
 But staying in the same place is unacceptable.
 The weight of this insight causes majority of entrepreneurs to falter because the microscopic, mundane, and meticulous stands in stark contrast to the sexiness they attributed to the idea of entrepreneurship when they started.

 Some say love the problem but the actual problem may not have revealed itself yet.
-Others say it’s about the solution but your solution may get vaulted at any time.
+Others say it’s about the solution but your solution may get vaulted over at any time.
 I say embrace fluidity and chaos for it will help you reframe the problem and enlighten your solution.
 Use chaotic matter to fabricate the very rungs that form your ladder.